xsolla/commerce-cocos-sdk/README.md

 **INFO:** You can add items in the catalog or manage campaigns with discounts, coupons, and promo codes via Xsolla Publisher Account.

+### Subscriptions
+* Selling subscriptions.
+* Subscription renewal and cancelation.
+* Subscription management from a user’s dashboard.

+**INFO:** You can add and manage subscription plans via Xsolla Publisher Account.

 ### Item purchase